History of AI in the Life Sciences

 Each era’s breakthrough becomes the next era’s preprocessing step.
 BLAST is still inside foundation-model training pipelines; profile HMMs are still inside Pfam classification; AlphaFold predictions are inputs to AlphaMissense, RFdiffusion, and structure-based design pipelines.
 The lesson is not that the old method was wrong; it is that each generation expands the substrate the next generation can use.
 Methods are not replaced; they are demoted to infrastructure.

 The handbook’s organisation reflects this history.
 The molecular-biology chapters cover problems where the breakthrough has happened.
 The cellular and systems-biology chapters cover problems where it has partly happened.
 The therapeutic-discovery chapters cover problems where translation is still the harder constraint than prediction.
 The automation chapters cover the laboratory infrastructure that any next breakthrough will depend on.
-Reading any one of those chapters against this history is the fastest way to calibrate where a capability claim sits in the arc, and what the prior generation’s failure modes still imply.
+Reading any one of those chapters against this history is a practical way to calibrate where a capability claim sits in the arc, and what the prior generation’s failure modes still imply.

 For practitioners, three operational implications follow from this history:

 • Always ask which generation a method belongs to.
-A 2024 paper that uses an LSTM for a sequence task is using yesterday’s architecture.
+A 2024 paper that uses an LSTM for a sequence task is using an older architecture.
 That is not automatically a problem (the data may suit it; baselines matter), but it is information.
 Conversely, a foundation-model approach to a problem with 200 labelled examples is an architecture choice without a data justification.

 • Treat “AI-powered” branding as a question, not an answer.
 Every era of this history has had branding that absorbed the previous era’s methods under the new label.
 “AI-powered” pipelines in 2026 routinely include BLAST, profile HMMs, and CNN classifiers from earlier eras.
 The question is whether the methods that justify the label produce the outcomes the claim implies.
-The Evaluation Principles for Biomedical Discovery AI chapter sets out a workable framework for that question.
+The Evaluation Principles for Life Sciences AI chapter sets out a workable framework for that question.